Compound Interest Calculator

 Saving accounts

-Saving accounts are also very intuitive examples, and what's more this kind of financial instrument allows you to add extra deposits whenever you want.
-Such extra payments add some complexity to the calculations, but you can evaluate it using our saving calculator.
+Saving accounts are also very intuitive examples; this kind of financial instrument allows you to add extra deposits whenever you want.
+Such additional payments add some complexity to the calculations, but you can evaluate them using our savings calculator.

 Stocks